ga4gh/vrs/docs/source/terms_and_model.rst

 AbsoluteAbundance
 $$$$$$$$$$$$$$$$$

-**Biological Definition**

-AbsoluteAbundance is the absolute and quantified amount of an entity within a system, such as a genome, cell, or sample.
+*Absolute Abundance* captures the absolute quantity of a molecule within a system, and can be used to express concepts such as amplification and copy loss.

 **Computational Definition**

-AbsoluteAbundance references a `subject`, which may be an Allele or Haplotype, or any object identifiable with a CURIE.
+AbsoluteAbundance is the absolute quantity of a :ref:`MolecularFeature` or :ref:`MolecularVariation` within a system, such as a genome, cell, or sample.

 **Information Model**